Hepato-Renal Toxicity Induced by Chlorpyrifos, Diazinon and their Mixture to Male Rats with Special Concern to the Effect of Zinc Supplementation

 Results: Generally, CPF and DIZ individually and the mixture CPF+DIZ induced significant (P≤ 0.05) alterations in the measured parameters.
 Zinc supplementation in conjunction with the tested pesticides achieved considerable ameliorative effect expressed in terms of amelioration index (AI).
 In the majority of estimations, such index was closely amounted to (1.0) indicating high alleviation of the toxic effects due to zinc supplementation.

-Conclusion: It was concluded that zinc may therefore be useful as a powerful antioxidant against toxic damage induced by CPF, DIZ and their combination, especially in individuals who are occupationally exposed daily to low doses of such insecticides.
+Conclusion: It was concluded that co-administration of zinc acted as a powerful antioxidant against liver and kidney dysfunction induced by CPF, DIZ and their combination.
+This may be useful especially in individuals who are occupationally exposed daily to low doses of such insecticides.

 Keywords: Chlorpyrifos; Diazinon; Pesticide mixtures; Hepato-renal toxicity; Histopathology; Zinc supplementation; Amelioration index

-The organophosphorus (OP) compounds represent a major class of insecticides used globally.
+The organophosphorus (OP) compounds are among the major insecticide classes used globally.
 As quantity, they amounted to 44% of the total insecticides used in Egypt during the 90’s .
-Exposure to OP pesticides is an important health risk issue especially for agricultural workers.
-These pesticides are mainly acetylcholinesterase inhibitors, affecting severely on the central or peripheral nervous system.
+The OP pesticides are mainly anticholinesterase compounds, and thus affect severely on the central or peripheral nervous system.
+Therefore, exposure of agricultural workers to these pesticides may represent a risk issue to their health.
 Recent studies identified reactive oxygen species (ROS) as a cause of toxic effects exerted by these pesticides .
 OP compounds are highly toxic to insects and mammals, however they are rapidly metabolized.
-Unfortunately, annual accidental poisonings and death of humans by using these pesticides are worldwide especially in developing countries .
+The annual accidental poisonings and death of humans by using these pesticides, especially in developing countries, is well documented .

 Pesticide residues in food have direct impacts on human health and international trade .
 Monitoring programs concerned with pesticide residues in food have shown that a given food item, such as an agricultural fruit, might be contaminated with a large number of pesticides and their residues; i.e. “multi residue contamination”.
 For instance, different varieties of OP pesticides, in addition to carbamates (CM) and organochlorines (OC), were found as residues in Egyptian fruits and Vegetables [5-8].